Anterior Cruciate Ligament Tear (ACL Tears):

 What are the Types of ACL Tears?

-When you injure a ligament, your doctor may grade it on a scale of one to three, with three being the most serious:
+When a child injures a ligament, your doctor may grade it on a scale of one to three, with three being the most serious:

-- Grade One: Although your ligament has been stretched, it continues to stabilize the knee joint.
+• Grade One: Although the ligament has been stretched, it continues to stabilize the knee joint.

-- Grade Two: Your ligament has been relaxed and stretched.
+• Grade Two: The ligament has been relaxed and stretched.
 It’s ripped in half.
 (This is an unusual grade.)

-- Grade Three: Your ligament has been ripped and is now in two parts.
+• Grade Three: The ligament has been ripped and is now in two parts.
 This is a serious injury.

 The collateral ligaments, joint capsule, articular cartilage, and menisci are frequently injured in conjunction with ACL rupture (cartilage pads).

 Tears of the anterior cruciate ligament (ACL) are a common knee injury.
 Every year, between 100,000 and 200,000 occurrences occur in the United States.
 They’re prevalent among athletes, especially those who participate in sports that require a quick change of direction, such as football, basketball, soccer, and volleyball.
-Working in a physically demanding profession that includes climbing, turning, or leaping puts you at a higher risk.
+Playing a physically demanding game that includes climbing, turning, or leaping puts your child at a higher risk.

 An ACL tear can occur at any age, although girls are four times more likely than males to get one.
 Experts are divided on why women are more vulnerable.
 Some speculate that this is due to a lack of physical training, neuromuscular control, or muscle strength.
 Others believe it’s due to differences in pelvic and lower leg alignment, looser ligaments, or estrogen’s effect on a woman’s ligaments.
 Differences in how men and women leap and land may possibly have a role.